Q. What do I need to bring?

 A. Yes!
 We encourage you to bring your parents and family members who will be supporting you financially and/or emotionally while you are at Suffolk.
-Family Orientation is a two-day program held on the same dates as our January orientation session.
+Family Orientation is a one-day program held on the same dates as our summer orientation sessions.
 Interested families can register for Family Orientation through the student’s account in the MySuffolk portal.

 Please be advised that there is a $40 fee for each participant (children under 12 are free).
 The student and family programs run separately.